How Does WP STAGING Handles WordPress Migration?

 Done!

-When you visit the live site, you will see that the plugin has been updated, thereby copying the plugin files to the live site.
+When you visit the live site, you will see that the plugin has been updated, and you will copy the plugin files to it.

-Why is it often helpful to copy plugin and theme files only or exclude certain database tables from migration?
+Why is it often helpful to copy plugin and theme files only or exclude specific database tables from migration?

 Think about woocommerce shop orders or user comments on your website.

-There are likely new comments or orders made after creating a staging site.
-WP Staging allows you to exclude certain tables before executing the migration process to prevent overwriting of these data transactions.
+New comments or orders are likely made after creating a staging site.
+WP Staging allows you to exclude certain tables before executing the migration process to prevent the overwriting of these data transactions.

-Doing it ensures that no database data is copied from the staging site to the live site.
-That ensures that no settings, orders, comments, or any other custom data are overwritten on the live site.
+This ensures that no database data is copied from the staging site to the live site, and no settings, orders, comments, or other custom data are overwritten on the live site.

-What about If I need to copy theme or plugin settings?
+What If I need to copy the theme or plugin settings?

-If you like to migrate all of the staging site data, including plugin or theme settings, then you need to copy the data from the database to the live site – remember our furniture?
+If you want to migrate all of the staging site data, including plugin or theme settings, you need to copy the data from the database to the live site—remember our furniture?

 Technically, this isn’t very easy.
-It’s not sufficient to get the data from the database and copy it to the live site’s database tables.
-It’s also necessary to do a complex search & replace string operations on the data before copying it to the live site.
-Complex because WordPress stores a lot of its data as serialized data.
+Getting the data from the database and copying it to the live site’s database tables is insufficient.
+It’s also necessary to perform complex searches and replace string operations on the data before copying it to the live site.
+This is complex because WordPress stores a lot of its data as serialized data.

 A Search & Replace Example: